 The penalties itemized on the "Citation and Notification of Penalty" are payable within 15 working days of receipt of the penalty notice.
 However, if you contest the citation or penalty in good faith, abatement and payment of penalties for those items contested are suspended until the Kentucky Occupational Safety and Health Review Commission reviews your case and issues a final order.
 The review commission is an independent agency and is not part of the Division of OSH Compliance.
 The final order of the commission will either uphold, modify or eliminate the penalties.
 However, penalties for items not contested are still due within 15 working days.
 For further details, see the section on HOW TO CONTEST.

 Payment should be made by check or money order, payable to Kentucky State Treasurer.
-Please indicate on your payment the number found on the upper right-hand corner of your citation and send it to the Division of OSH Compliance, Kentucky Labor Cabinet.
+Please indicate on your payment the number found on the upper right-hand corner of your citation and send it to the Division of OSH Compliance, Kentucky Education and Labor Cabinet.